open-mmlab/mmpose/projects/README.md

 In this folder, we welcome all contribution of keypoint detection techniques from community.

-Here, these requirements, e.g. code standards, are not that strict as in core package.
+Here, these requirements, e.g. code standards, are not as strict as in the core package.
 Thus, developers from the community can implement their algorithms much more easily and efficiently in MMPose.
-We appreciate all contributions from community to make MMPose greater.
+We appreciate all contributions from the community that makes MMPose greater.

 Here is an [example project](./example_project) about how to add your algorithms easily.
 For common questions about projects, please read our [faq](faq.md).